 Associate Artistic Director

 Hal has been directing at OPC since 2006.
 He directed the Obie Award-Winning No Child by Nilaja Sun and the Pulitzer finalist Thom Pain (based on nothing) by Will Eno.
 His work has been seen at regional theaters throughout the country, and he was a recipient of the NEA/TCG Career Development Program for Directors.
 Hal is also the artistic director of the Cape Cod Theatre Project and former artistic director of the Pearl Theatre Company, which recently received an Obie for "artistic achievement and commitment to excellence in theatre."
 He is also an instructor at Yale University and associate artist at Seattle Rep.

 With OPC since 2012, Jose brings 46 years of experience in theater and artist management as a General Manager, Tour Manager, Administrator, Producer and Business Manager to OPC.
 As owner of Pleiades Management, he manages Mariachi Sol de Mexico and Mariachi Reina de Los Angeles.
 He is currently on El Teatro Campesino's Board of Directors.

-Sasha has been involved with OPC for over ten years, as a member of the reading committee, advisory board, production dramaturge and artist, and as a 2016 OPC Gala honoree.
-She is a graduate of Brown University, and the Yale School of Drama (MFA, Dramatrugy and Dramatic Criticism), where she has served on the leadership board for over a decade.
-Sasha's professional life includes two long-term careers: as a studio executive for HBO and New Line Cinema, and as a residential designer.
+Sasha has been with OPC for over 12 years, as a member of the reading committee, advisory board, production dramaturge and artist, and as a 2016 OPC Gala honoree.
+She is a graduate of Brown University, and the Yale School of Drama (MFA, Dramaturgy and Dramatic Criticism), where she has served on the leadership board for over a decade.
+Sasha's professional life includes two long-term careers as a senior studio executive for HBO and New Line Cinema, and as a residential designer.
 She is currently in her second term as AMC Networks theatrical consultant, connecting writers, directors and projects to their networks' teams.
 Sasha is particularly proud of her work as OPC dramaturg on PEERLESS, DRYLAND, BLKS. and HOW TO DEFEND YOURSELF.

 Youth Workshop Program Director